m13253/dns-over-https/Readme.md

 `/etc/dns-over-https/doh-client.conf`, with the cost of slower video streaming or software downloading speed.

-If your server is backed by `unbound` or `bind`, you probably want to enable the EDNS0-Client-Subnet feature in their configuration files as well.
+To ultilize ECS, `X-Forwarded-For` or `X-Real-IP` should be enabled on your HTTP service muxer.
+If your server is backed by `unbound` or `bind`, you probably want to configure it to enable the EDNS0-Client-Subnet feature as well.

 ## Protocol compatibility